GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Related Work

 \subsection{Medical VQA Datasets}

-In recent years, various datasets have been created to advance medical VQA research, each tackling specific challenges across clinical domains.
-A detailed comparison to other VQA datasets can be seen in Table~\ref{tab:data_comparison}.
+In recent years, various datasets have been created to advance medical VQA research, each tackling specific challenges in clinical domains.
+A detailed comparison to other VQA datasets is in Table~\ref{tab:data_comparison}.
 Specifically, VQA-RAD~\cite{lau2018dataset} is a pioneer dataset that offers over 3,000 question-answer pairs focused on radiology images.
 SLAKE~\cite{liu2021slake} is the first manually created dataset with over 14,000 QA pairs across CT, MRI, and X-ray images, enabling models to handle complex scenarios by combining visual and textual information.
-VQA-Med~\cite{ben2021overview} is a key dataset for Med-VQA competitions, with 4,500 radiology images and paired QA sets for training, validation, and testing.
-OmniMedVQA~\cite{hu2024omnimedvqa} provides more data and more imaging modalities, which cover the entire body, to encourage model generalization.
+VQA-Med~\cite{ben2021overview} is a key dataset for Med-VQA competitions, with 4,500 radiology images and paired QAs.
+OmniMedVQA~\cite{hu2024omnimedvqa} provides more data and imaging modalities, which cover the entire body, to encourage model generalization.
 PMC-VQA~\cite{zhang2023pmc} generates VQA data by prompting a large language model to decompose captions of biomedical figures, enabling academic knowledge extraction.
-PathVQA~\cite{he2020pathvqa} supplies over 32,000 QA pairs on histopathological images for fine-grained pathology analysis.
-Despite this diversity, these datasets collectively have fewer than 40K X-ray-related QA pairs, which may limit their utility for LVLM training.
+PathVQA~\cite{he2020pathvqa} supplies over 32,000 QA pairs on histopathological images for fine-grained analysis.

 For specialized tasks, RadGenome-Chest CT~\cite{zhang2024radgenome} supports chest CT diagnostics, while MIMIC-Diff-VQA~\cite{hu2023expert} emphasizes differential diagnosis reasoning between two X-rays.
 MIMIC-CXR-VQA~\cite{bae2024ehrxqa} expands MIMIC-CXR~\cite{johnson2019mimic} with diverse question templates to generate thoracic radiology QA pairs, aiding in chest abnormality detection.
 However, all current datasets lack explainability and diverse question formats.
 They do not provide detailed visual and textual explanations for answers, which limits their usability for patient and junior doctor comprehension.
 Additionally, limited question types restrict their ability to simulate the variety of inquiries encountered in practice.